Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

 The swapping operation consists of three pairwise BSMs performed on the data qubits of \(\repeater{i}\), as depicted in \cref{fig:swapping_circuit}(b).
-The result of this measurements, say \(r\), can then be used to determine whether an error has been detected and, if it has not, which Pauli frame adjustment \(\genmatrix{K}_r\) needs to be performed.
-Since we are considering that the distribution is aborted upon the detection of an error, we can focus on analyzing the results \(r\) which correspond to no errors.
-In fact, it suffices to consider a single one of these results to complete the analysis~\cite{Jing_QKDoverQR:2020}.
-For simplicity, we consider our reference result to be that corresponding to obtaining \(\ket{0}\) in the three measurements in the \(\zbasis\), and \(\ket{+}\) in those in the \(\xbasis\) basis, since this result allows us to disregard the adjustment of the Pauli frame.
-We shall see that state after the \(i\)-th swapping procedure can be obtained as:
+The collective result of such measurements, say \(r\), can then be used to determine whether an error has been detected and, if it has not, which Pauli frame adjustment \(\genmatrix{K}_r\) needs to be performed.
+Here, we will focus on the reference measurement \(r = \text{`+++000'}\), which corresponds to the case where no errors are detected and no adjustments are needed.
+The reason is that, when considering the error models in this paper, any measurement result where no error is detected occurs with the same probability and, after adjustment, results in the same state in \(\genqsys{BC}\).
+Specifically, we have that the state after the \(i\)-th swapping procedure can be obtained as: